Top 21 Best Twitch Streamers (2020)

 Eventually, the ban was lifted and loltyler1 continues to stream to this day.

-Outside of streamer, loltyler1 is also quite the entrepreneur, selling merchandise on his own personal website.
+Outside of streamer, loltyler1 is also quite the entrepreneur, selling merchandise on his website.

 17. Sodapoppin – 2,527,947 followers